mozhganaskarzadeh/TIER/docs/exampleReadme.md

 Note that the preprocessing parameters will also impact the final result through changes in the definition of facets, and changes in the other knowledge-based geophysical attributes.
 The user is encouraged to explore those parameters as well.

 ### First
-For precipitation, modify the `nMaxNear` parameter from 7 to 10.
+For precipitation, modify the `nMaxNear` parameter from 10 to 13.

 This increases the maximum number of stations that can be considered at each grid point by 30%.
 In this case the final estimated precipitation is generally changed within +/- 20% of the base case.
 There are a few areas with larger relative changes, even in areas of large accumulation.
 However, the uncertainty estimate is significantly changed with the additional data for each grid point.
 More stations results in a decreased uncertainty estimate across nearly the entire domain.

 ### Second
-For precipitation, modify the `recomputeDefaultPrecipSlope` parameter from true to false.
+For precipitation, modify the `coastalExp` parameter from 0.75 to 1.0.

-This turns off the recomputation of the default slope used at grid cells where the regression could not find a valid slope from the available observations.
-For this case
+This decreases the station weighting for stations with dissimilar coastal proximity to the current grid point.

 ### Third